WayScience/virtual_stain_flow/README.md

 Check out the **[examples/](./examples/)** directory for complete training scripts and tutorials demonstrating various use cases and configurations.

+Defining a UNet model generating staining of 3 target channels from 1 input (phase here).
+- Here the `compute_block` is set as the coventional Conv2D > Normalize > ReLU.
+Alternative compute blocks are avaiable in this package, including the `Conv2DConvNeXtBlock`.
 ```python
 from virtual_stain_flow.models import UNet, Conv2DNormActBlock